 For many of you, vegetable gardening is coming to an end.
 My beans are almost done, tomatoes are long gone (thanks to my squirrels) and lettuce bolted long ago.
-Fall Gardens often look bare, but there are plenty of vegetables that will actually produce if planted in late summer.

 There are still a few flowers that we can plant in fall gardens.
 Both annuals and perennials have a few varieties that love the cold weather.
+Keep reading to find out what to plant in a vegetable garden for fall.

 As far as vegetables go, gardeners should not despair.
 Now is the perfect time for many to plant for a fall harvest.
-Just clean out the old vegetable vines, till up your soil a bit and amend with some fresh compost.
-Then you can plant a variety of seeds in mid summer for a wonderful harvest at the very end of the summer and even in to the fall.
+Just clean out the old vegetable vines, till up your soil a bit, and amend with some fresh compost.

 What to plant and when depends very much on where you live and when the first frost is expected for your area, but for my zone 7b garden, I can plant a huge variety, many of which will keep me going even in November.